 The two Albert Ayler records that I still know best were staples of my high school-era listening: a CD reissue of Vibrations (with Don Cherry, Gary Peacock, and Sunny Murray) and an LP twofer of The Village Concerts (the later band with brother Don Ayler and strings).

 Vibrations is well-recorded and has marvelous playing by all members of the quartet.
 Don Cherry’s casual, unfettered melodies offset Ayler’s fulminations perfectly; Gary Peacock’s initial virtuosic salvo with Ayler remains one of the glories of his extensive discography.
-(Much better known historically than Vibrations is Spiritual Unity, which I didn’t hear until much later.
-Kevin Whitehead’s article on Unity has much valuable information on Peacock’s early years.)
+(Much better known historically than Vibrations is Spiritual Unity, which was then impossible to find; I didn’t hear Spiritual Unity until much later.)

 There’s great joy in Ives and Ayler, but there is also intense sadness.
 At his darkest Ayler is a cry of unremitting pain.
-These days one of my favorite Ayler pieces is “The Truth is Marching In,” recorded at the Village Vanguard in 1966 with Don Ayler, Albert Ayler, Call Cobbs, Michel Samson, Bill Folwell, Henry Grimes, and Beaver Harris.
+One of the more profound Ayler tracks is “The Truth is Marching In,” recorded at the Village Vanguard in 1966 with Don Ayler, Albert Ayler, Call Cobbs, Michel Samson, Bill Folwell, Henry Grimes, and Beaver Harris.
 The head is two parts, a hymn and a march.
 The march breaks off mid-stride and the tenor solo plunges deep into the abyss.

 Ayler told Nat Hentoff, “It seemed to me that on the tenor you could get out all the feelings of the ghetto.
 On that horn you can shout and really tell the truth.
 After all, this music comes from the heart of America, the soul of the ghetto.”

-Ayler remains one of the icons of civil rights-era progressive jazz.
+To this day, Ayler remains one of the icons of civil rights-era progressive jazz.
 However, with some exceptions, the public soundtrack for the fight against racism has mostly been a long list of danceable hits.
-The power of Amiri Baraka’s glorious prose in Black Music (for years the most significant text about Ayler) obscured how little impact avant-garde jazz generally had within the black community.
+The power of Amiri Baraka’s glorious prose in Black Music (for years the most significant text about Ayler) obscured how little impact avant-garde jazz had within the black community.
 Stanley Cowell told me, “I was playing angry free jazz in the 1960’s, totally against the man, but when we looked up to see who was in the club all the faces were white!”
-Ta-Nehisi Coates’s recent memoir Between the World and Me, which will probably eventually be seen as a watershed in American race relations, discusses a fair amount of music but almost no jazz, let alone avant-garde jazz.
+Ta-Nehisi Coates’s recent memoir Between the World and Me discusses a fair amount of music but almost no jazz, let alone avant-garde jazz.

 The more practical application of Ayler’s chaotic poetry has been elsewhere.
 Main exponents of noise rock, punk, and other experimental genres frequently claim Ayler as an influence.
-Tellingly, few jazz musicians have taken on quite as much significance for critics mostly associated with rock.
+In his way, Ayler is a gateway drug into jazz for those with a theatrical rock and roll orientation.
 Recently the editor of Pitchfork, Mark Richardson, delivered a meticulous and technically accurate overview.
 My old Impulse twofer of The Village Concerts had a superb liner note by Robert Palmer, for years the chief pop music critic at the New York Times.

 It helps that Ayler has a Story: experimental, religious, black, underground.
 There’s even the appropriate tragic coda, a body found in the East River, circumstances unknown.
 But this may be another case where the Story occasionally gets in the way of the music.

 Ayler’s saxophone was incandescent.
 But there were other great blowers of experimental horn, then and now.
-Ayler’s greatest contribution may have been as a composer, giving us all those melodies seemingly carved out of an old hymnal with a blunt instrument.
-During that era, perhaps Ayler was second only to Ornette Coleman in terms of generating instantly memorable themes.
+The other major part of Ayler’s contribution was as a composer, giving us all those melodies seemingly carved out of an old hymnal with a blunt instrument.
+Perhaps Ayler was second only to Ornette Coleman in terms of generating instantly memorable themes.